 "Sensors" is Android's overall term for ways that Android can detect elements of the physical world around it, from magnetic flux to the movement of the device.
 Not all devices will have all possible sensors, and other sensors are likely to be added over time.
-In this chapter, we will explore what sensors are theoretically available and how to use a few of them that work on early Android devices like the T-Mobile G1.
+In this chapter, we will explore what sensors are theoretically available and how to use a couple of them.

-The samples in this chapter assume that you have access to a piece of sensor-equipped Android hardware, such as a T-Mobile G1.
+The samples in this chapter assume that you have access to a piece of sensor-equipped Android hardware.
 The OpenIntents.org project has a sensor simulator which you can also use, though the use of this tool is not covered here.